 Buckthorn is most identifiable in the late fall when most plants are changing colors and browning.
 Buckthorn will remain green for a longer period of time and is easily confused with dogwoods, plums, and cherries.

 10-25 feet tall, oval form, upright, and frequently multi-stem.

 Dry to moist areas such as woodlands, savannas, abandoned fields, prairies, and roadsides.
 It is a hardy shrub and can survive drought conditions.

 The bark is flaky and upon tearing it back, an orange inner tissue will be revealed called the heartwood.

 Leaves are arranged alternately and bear an oval shape with a tipped end.
-They have finely toothed edges and are dark green in color.
+They have finely-toothed edges and are dark green in color.
 Buckthorn will leaf out in early spring and hold their leaves until late fall.
 The leaves are high in nitrogen and calcium making them attractive to decomposers like earthworms.
-When decomposers consume these leaves, the soil chemistry is changed and attracts other weedy species.
+When decomposers consume these leaves, the soil chemistry changes and it attracts other weedy species.

 The fruit is round, green (unripe) to black (ripe) ¼ inch berries that are arranged in clusters.

 The fruit contains a yellow dye and is rich in protein.
 Oils from the seeds are used for making printer ink, soap, and lubricating oil.